 Technology could help visualize and master the skills.

 This is because students often find operations with fractions challenging and confusing.
 They may understand the abstract concept of a fraction, its relationship to a whole.
 However, when it comes to algebraic operations (especially without manipulatives) – it becomes a challenge.

 Just like with any other concept – the key to being proficient with fractions is to understand how they are formed, what each part of the fraction represents, why certain rules apply when conducting operations with fractions, as well as completing lots of practice.

 Video lessons found here will help students make sense of fractions and mixed numbers.

 Online games and activities on fractions, that will help engage the student.
 They will not even notice they are learning fractions!

 OPERATIONS WITH DECIMALS AND PERCENT

 Another essential set of skills that middle school students require is knowing how to conduct operations with decimals, as well as understanding the relationship between decimals and percent.
 These processes also involve ratios and proportions – skills that are transferable to a variety of situations and mathematical problems.

-In order to improve their understanding of decimals and percent, students can start with watching the following video lessons (accompanying notes and practice could be downloaded from here).
+In order to improve their understanding of decimals and percent, students can start with watching the video lessons here.

 Practice makes perfect, so here are some more cool resources that students can work on in order to master the skills on decimals and percent: 10 Study Jams: Interactive Math Activities, Math Academy: Dining Out (an excellent compilation of activities).